 Lessons focus on the major theories of social control and deviance.
 Students are asked to analyze specific behaviors and identities commonly associated with the term 'deviant,' such as violence, drug use, mental illness and other self-destructive behaviors.
 Students also explore the official and informal societal responses to deviant behaviors.

 Graduates with a bachelor's degree in sociology are prepared for entry-level careers as research assistants, market analysts, policy analysts or writers with a variety of organizations.
-According to the U.S. Bureau of Labor Statistics (BLS), scientific research and development services, along with colleges, universities and professional schools, employed the largest number of sociologists as of 2015 (www.bls.gov).
-With career opportunities expected to decline -1% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), scientific research and development services, along with colleges, universities and professional schools, employed the largest number of sociologists as of 2018 (www.bls.gov).
+With career opportunities expected to grow 9% between 2018 and 2028.

 Although some entry-level positions are available to those with bachelor's degrees, the majority of sociology positions require higher levels of education.
 According to the BLS, individuals with graduate-level degrees have the best employment opportunities.
 Those with an undergraduate degree in sociology often choose to pursue master's degree programs in social work, counseling, law or sociological research.
 Individuals who wish to focus on academic research or postsecondary teaching should consider a Ph.D. in Sociology or a related social science discipline.